 Mediums of Arab Advertising

 The vast majority of advertising in the MENA region is still primarily television, which accounted for 3.37 billion in revenues.
 Despite its clear dominance and favouritism among advertisers, the revenues per capita in the Middle East rests only at 17 USD, verses 195 USD in North America, 80 USD in Western Europe, and 43 USD in Latin America.
-Magazine advertising in the Middle East region has declined in the past five years to 277 million, representing just five percent of marketing revenues in 2015, compared to 9 percent in both North America and Western Europe.
-Radio accounts for 168 million, accounting for the smallest proportion of radio advertising in the world.
+Magazine advertising in the Middle East region has declined in the past five years to 277 million, representing just five per cent of marketing revenues in 2015, compared to 9 per cent in both North America and Western Europe.
+Radio accounts for 168 million, accounting for the smallest proportion of radio advertising worldwide.

-Newspapers still account for a significant portion of the MENA advertising market at 1.772 million, or 32 percent of the Middle East ad market.
-While this is a decline from 2010, when newspapers accounted for 45 perfect of the advertising, it’s nearly double the portion of the next largest newspaper advertising market in Western Europe at 17 percent.
+Newspapers still account for a significant portion of the MENA advertising market at 1.772 million, or 32 per cent of the Middle East ad market.
+While this is a decline from 2010, when newspapers accounted for 45 per cent of the advertising, it’s nearly double the portion of the next largest newspaper advertising market in Western Europe at 17 percent.
 The decline is in part explained by the growth of digital advertising in the MENA region.
 From 2010 to 2015, digital advertising increased from 105 million USD to 550 million USD, or 10 percent of industry mediums.
-According to the NU-Q report, the MENA region has seen exponential growth, though it still only accounts for .3 percent of the global digital advertisement revenues of 550 million in 2015.
+According to the NU-Q report, the MENA region has seen exponential growth, though it still only accounts for .3 per cent of the global digital advertising revenues of 550 million in 2015.

 Ad Trends and Projections in the Middle East

-Consistently for the past three years, the largest buyers of advertising are governments in the Middle East, followed by the food, beverage, and tobacco industries, hygiene and household products, and telecommunications and utilities companies.
+For the past three years, the largest advertising buyers have been governments in the Middle East, followed by the food, beverage, and tobacco industries, hygiene and household products, and telecommunications and utility companies.
 Certain types of mediums are more popular with different sectors.
 For example, newspapers are still preferred by government, auto, and banking providers, while retail products are more likely to be marketed via television.
-Adoption of digital advertisement has been slow, but continues to increase each year.
-Mobile advertising is estimated at only 6 percent of ad expenditures in the region, even though the Middle East has one of the highest rates of smartphone usage in the world.
+Adoption of digital advertisement has been slow, but increases each year.
+Mobile advertising is estimated at only 6 per cent of ad expenditures in the region, even though the Middle East has one of the highest rates of smartphone usage in the world.

 The slow and resistant transition from traditional print media to digital marketing in the region means that there are many opportunities available for savvy marketers.
 With only 10 percent of MENA ad spend focused on the digital market, there is a vast gap between where advertisers spend their money, and where consumers spend their time.
 In 2015, the increase in television and digital marketing spending balanced losses in print media, and is continuously projected to grow.